Curtis Hanson: 1982 to 1994: rise to prominence and breakthrough

 In 1990, Hanson directed Bad Influence, starring Rob Lowe and James Spader.
 Hanson stated that the film bears similarities to his earlier movies, The Silent Partner and The Bedroom Window.
 He said all are about a "character who takes a step out of line.
 In these pictures the guy is very guilty ... and his guilt gets him in deeper and deeper.
 Because he's guilty he pays a terrible price, but we feel better because he paid that price and he ends up with a strict moral code he didn't have at the start of the picture."
+He explained that he got the directing duties because screenwriter David Koepp "was a big fan of a picture I had written called The Silent Partner.
+When he wrote Bad Influence, which actually had elements in it that were kind of inspired by The Silent Partner, I think this is something David would be the first to say himself, the people who financed the movie were going, "Who should we get to direct this?"
+As it happened, one of them was a big fan of The Bedroom Window and said, "Well, what about that guy?" and David went, "That's a great idea!"
 During rehearsals, a sex scandal story broke about Lowe.
 "I don't believe in the theory that any publicity is good," said Hanson.
 "For Rob's sake and the picture's sake, I wish it had never happened.
 The story broke shortly before rehearsals and my reaction was completely selfish.
 I kept wondering, 'How does this affect the movie?
 How does it affect his performance?'
 It was like a carnival atmosphere around him."
+Hanson said of the final result that "Bad Influence is a movie that I'm very proud of, actually.
+It was the first movie where I was pretty much, within the confines of budget and obvious considerations like that, I was pretty much able to follow through with this all the way to the end including the choice of music, right down to the end."
 Bad Influence received mixed to positive reviews from critics.
 It holds a 65% rating on Rotten Tomatoes based on 20 reviews.

-In 1992 Hanson directed The Hand That Rocks the Cradle.
-The film opened on January 10, 1992, and grossed $7.7 million in its opening weekend, bringing Hook down to #2 at the US box office from its four-week stay at #1.
-The film lasted at #1 for four consecutive weeks, then was upended by Medicine Man, which was also released by Hollywood Pictures.
-By the end of its run, the film earned a total of $88 million in the United States and Canada and $52 million internationally, for a worldwide total of $140 million.
+In 1992 Hanson directed The Hand That Rocks the Cradle starring Rebecca De Mornay and Annabella Sciorra.
+The film opened on January 10, 1992, and grossed $7.7 million in its opening weekend.
+The film lasted at #1 for four consecutive weeks and by the end of its run earned $88 million in the United States and Canada and $52 million internationally, for a worldwide total of $140 million.